Koenkk/zigbee2mqtt.io/docs/information/FAQ.md

 ### Interview fails
 - Try pairing the device closer to the coordinator.
 - There can be too much interference, try connecting the coordinator USB through an USB extension cable.
 This problem occurs a lot when used in combination with a Raspberry Pi 4.
+- If it’s a battery powered device, try replacing the battery.
 - Try repairing the device again for 2 or 3 times.
 - This might be a Zigbee2mqtt bug, [Create a new issue](https://github.com/Koenkk/zigbee2mqtt/issues/new) with the zigbee-herdsman debug logging attached to it.
 [How to enable zigbee-herdsman debug logging](https://www.zigbee2mqtt.io/information/debug.html#zigbee-herdsman-debug-logging).
 - If device joins with `0x000000000000000` as `ieeeAddress` (you will see: `Starting interview of '0x0000000000000000'` in the Zigbee2mqtt log) your CC253X might be broken.
 [See issue #2761](https://github.com/Koenkk/zigbee2mqtt/issues/2761).